 In Nevada, the current tenant must first check with the landlord or refer to the original Lease Agreement to see if they’re even allowed to sublease because many contracts forbid subletting.

-If you’re able to sublet your rental property, start by downloading the free sublease agreement template below and learn how to fill it out.
+If you’re able to sublet your rental property, start by downloading the blank sublease agreement template below for free, and then learn how to fill it out.